 Play is how children make sense of the world.
 Staff engage the children’s attention and offer challenges that are within the child’s capacity to master.
 Staff support play and help the children to use language and thinking skills to problem solve, negotiate and extend their play.
 Staff plan curriculum with goals in mind for children’s learning and development, while respecting the children’s interests and choices.
 As leaders, we create learning experiences to foster creativity, encourage curiosity and provide opportunities for the children to think and work together.

-To support physical development by encouraging gross motor and fine motor play, a balance between active and quiet activities, and sensory exploration and discrimination, by providing nutritious meals and snacks, and by ensuring safe and hygienic practices.
+Staff support physical development by encouraging gross and fine motor play.
+A balance between active and quiet activities; sensory exploration and discrimination are provided throughout the day.

 Staff use proper health and hygiene practices to ensure the center is a safe place for others.
 Daily observations of the children are made upon arrival to detect possible symptoms of ill health.

-Menus reflect a variety of nutritional snacks and meals that are friendly foods for young children using Canada’s Food Guide.
-The cook, as well as other staff on site,have their Food Handler Training Certificate.
+Menus reflect a variety of nutritious meals and snacks that are liked by most of the children most of the time, using Canada’s Food Guide.
+The cook and supervisor have their Food Handler Training Certificate.
 The children have morning and afternoon snacks and a mid-day meal.
 Additional snacks are available at the end of each day.
-Staff sit with the children in small groups modelling positive social interactions during mealtimes.
-Table manners are also encouraged.
+Staff sit with the children in small groups modelling positive social interactions at lunch and snack times.
+Hygiene and table manners are also encouraged.

 Our belief is that children learn and grow by being actively involved in their environment both indoors and out.
 The children are given outdoor space that provides regular opportunities for active play.
-The staff accent outdoor play with tactile exploration to stimulate sensory awareness. i.e. sand and water play.
-The staff also initiate group games for the children which allows them to learn rules and leadership skills.
+Equipment is readily available and sturdy to encourage a variety of motor skills.
+The environment is textured for tactile exploration to stimulate sensory awareness.

 Our school is monitored by a Board of Directors consisting of community partners and parents working together for the growth of our children.
 We believe in bringing the community together to raise our children.
-The Board of Directors meet monthly making decisions always having the schools’ best interest in mind.
+The Board of Directors meet regularly making decisions always having the school’s best interest in mind.

-Our school is regularly involved in community activities that benefit the children.
-Some activities have included planting with the Town of Essex ‘Communities in Bloom Program’ and helping the students take care of a variety of plants at our local schools.
-We access other knowledgeable community partners such as fire and police personnel to help educate the children in fire and safety.
+Our school’s latchkey program is the only program that is involved in community activities outside of the school that benefit the children.
+We access community partners such as fire and police personnel to help educate the children in fire and safety.
 The children also participate in our local library programs that expands on early literacy.

 Our staff believe in gaining new understanding of best practices of child development and advances made in our field of study.
 Staff are encouraged and supported in on-going professional growth and development.
 Staff actively participate in workshops, reading material and many forms of learning.
 These opportunities of professional development mostly happen in the evenings and on their own time.
 This truly demonstrates how committed the staff are to the children and the families we serve.

-We feel communication plays a vital role in your child’s experience at Story Book Early Learning Centre.
+We feel communication plays a vital role in your child’s experience at Story Book E.L.C.
 We feel fortunate in having daily personal contact with our parents and extended families.
 We take pride in our families and the children we serve.